First came the spinal tumor.

 “In rehab, I learned this isn’t about battling the pain.
 It’s about carrying it.
 Pain is inevitable, but suffering is a choice,” Patrick said.

 Now he’s back to doing sports he loves including ultra marathons, mountain biking and challenging peak climbs in the Colorado Rockies.
-To cope with his pain, he has embraced several alternative treatments including biofeedback, acupuncture, Reiki, meditation and EMDR, which stands for Eye Movement Desensitization and Reprocessing.
+To cope with his pain, he has embraced several alternative treatment plans including biofeedback, acupuncture, Reiki, meditation and EMDR, which stands for Eye Movement Desensitization and Reprocessing.

 Patrick also focuses on eating well, exercising regularly and doing regular one-on-one and group therapy.